 Ezek.
 18:24 says But when the righteous turneth away from his righteousness, and committeth iniquity, and doeth according to all the abominations that the wicked man doeth, shall he live?
 All his righteousness that he hath done shall not be mentioned: in his trespass that he hath trespassed, and in his sin that he hath sinned, in them shall he die.

 Let me reiterate this fact.
-When an individual who was once saved turns his or her back on God and willfully goes into sin, he is akin to one who climbs the steps of the gallows, affixes the rope around his own neck and intentionally pulls the lever that drops the trap door, plunging himself into that awful place called Hell.
+When an individual who was once saved turns his or her back on God and willfully goes into sin, he is akin to one who climbs the steps of the gallows, affixes the rope around his own neck.
+He intentionally pulls the lever that drops the trap door, plunging himself into that awful place called Hell.

-This is my plea to the individual who is playing around with sin, who thinks that he can repent at the last-minute before he dies or who thinks he will go to Heaven due to his past righteousness.
+This is my plea to the individual who is playing around with sin.
+Please don’t think that you can repent at the last minute before you die.
+That opportunity may not be available to you.
+Also, please don’t believe that you will go to Heaven based on your past righteousness.
 Know this.
-Beloved, you know too much about God and you have been saved too long to go out like that.
-Imagine the terror of an individual who jumps from a bridge or a high-rise building who, in mid-fall, realizes that he should not have jumped.
+Beloved, you know too much about God, and you have been saved too long to go out like that.
+Imagine the terror of an individual who jumps from a bridge or a high-rise building, which, in mid-fall, realizes that he should not have jumped.
 It’s the same with that trap door.
-Once you’ve pulled the lever it will be too late to change your mind.
-It’s the devil that is trying to entice you to leave God but you don’t have to yield to him.
+Once you’ve pulled the lever, it will be, in all likelihood, too late to change your mind.
+It’s the devil that is trying to entice you to leave God, but you don’t have to yield to him.
 Committing sin when you know better is the same as putting the rope around your own neck and pulling that lever.
 James 4: 7 says

 7 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.